eliwjones/pomps/README.md

 The general aim is to keep this as stupidly simple as possible while clearly showing how to transform, group and merge data.

-With that said, we are leaving a lot of CPU on the table when grouping and sorting the buckets, so I may add a multiprocessing Pool somewhere in [here](https://github.com/eliwjones/pomps/blob/bbcf534282152a2e000c1003ecf79f4e08794fb2/pomps.py#L129-L158)
+With that said, we are leaving a lot of CPU on the table when grouping and sorting the buckets, ~~so I may add a multiprocessing Pool somewhere in~~ [here](https://github.com/eliwjones/pomps/blob/bbcf534282152a2e000c1003ecf79f4e08794fb2/pomps.py#L129-L158).
+Tests indicated that the performance bump was less than 30%, so it is not worth the complexity tradeoff.
+We'd prefer to just rewrite to golang if speed and concurrency are desired.